bugzmanov/cleancode-critique/src/chapter_1.md

 To Sum Up:

 Focusing obsessively on clean code often misses the bigger picture.
-The real game lies in managing complexity effectively while balancing the resources and the constraints.
+The real game lies in managing complexity while balancing the resources and the constraints.

 <br/><br/>